MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-human-review.md

 ms.reviewer: angieandrews
 ---

-# Human review for automation with the text generation model
+# Human review for automation with a prompt

 This article emphasizes the critical role of human review in deploying the [Create text with GPT](azure-openai-textgen.md) feature in Power Automate.
 This feature utilizes the *text generation* model from AI Builder, powered by Azure OpenAI Service.
 Although these models are highly effective, they can sometimes generate misleading or fabricated information and are susceptible to prompt injection attacks.